-Launch the Community Security Trust to complement the Security Infrastructure Program
+Launch the Community Security Trust to improve SIP program

 The Security Infrastructure Program (SIP) is a key initiative that provides essential funds to institutions to enhance their security infrastructure.
 The SIP provides funding to private, and non-profit organizations at risk of hate-motivated crime to mitigate the costs of security infrastructure improvements such as alarm systems and bollards.
 The efficacy and importance of this program are clear: a security guard at Congregation Shaar Hashomayim in Montreal thwarted an arson attack on the synagogue thanks to the surveillance cameras partly financed by the program.